-The Suggested SunDay Plans are intended to provide you a starting point for introducing the SunSafe concepts.
-We suggest that you have two SunSafe theme days to introduce the concepts and follow up with weekly reminder activities.
+The Suggested Lesson Plans are intended to provide you a starting point for introducing the SunSafe concepts.
+We suggest that you have two SunSafe classroom periods to introduce the concepts and follow up with weekly reminder activities.
 We encourage you to look through the Plans and Activities and choose those which are most appropriate for your classroom.
-We have provided the masters where appropriate so that you may make photocopies for your class.

-Thank you for teaching the SunSafe curriculum and taking a leadership role in addressing this increasingly serious public health problem.
+hank you for teaching the SunSafe curriculum and taking a leadership role in addressing this increasingly serious public health problem.